hlbao/personal_site/content/project/the-evolution-of-coordination/index.md

   focal_point: ""
   preview_only: false
 ---
 As a leading researcher, I ask: How does the coordination evolve from local interactions among selfish agents?
-I studied the evolution of coordination through reinforcement learning, group decision-making, and behavioral mechanisms (e.g., social learning).
+I studied the evolution of coordination through reinforcement learning, group decision-making, and social learning.